Meet The Team

 Rear Admiral Johnson graduated from the United States Naval Academy and earned his naval aviator Wings of Gold.
 He commanded at all aviation levels and logged more than 4200 flight hours while deploying extensively throughout the Arabian Gulf, Indian Ocean, and Pacific regions.
 His postgraduate education includes a master’s degree in Public Administration from Harvard’s Kennedy School of Government and a master’s in National Strategic Studies from the National War College in Washington, DC.
 He was also a Massachusetts Institute of Technology Seminar XXI fellow.
 Johnson completed three Flag command tours, including one four-year assignment as Navy Safety Chief and Commander, Naval Safety Center.
 While there, he orchestrated a fundamental shift in the Navy’s safety culture and set new safety achievement records, including the safest year in Naval Aviation’s 100-year history.
 A recognized STEM advocate, he was awarded the National Society of Black Engineers Golden Torch Award in 2007 for lifetime achievement in Government.
 Passionate about youth development and aviation workforce expansion, he serves as Chairman, Board of Advisors for Elizabeth City State University’s aviation program, on the Board of Directors for the Field of Firsts Foundation, and a Founding Board Member and Vice-Chairman of the Board of Directors for Leadership LINKS, Inc.

 Summa Cum Laude from the University of Maryland Eastern Shore’s Aviation and Engineering Program.
-Brandon went on to completed research for the Department of Transportation and earn a Master of Education in Technology Education.
+Brandon went on to complete research for the Department of Transportation and earn a Master of Education in Technology Education.
 Brandon has accumulated more than 600 Pilot in Command flight hours and currently holds his Private Pilot and Certified Flight Instructor certifications.

 Clarence Garden is a graduate of Alabama State University (BA in Political Science) and a graduate of American Military University (MA in International Relations).
 While in college, he was a member of the Air Force ROTC program and a University Ambassador.
 He was initiated into Alpha Phi Alpha Fraternity, Incorporated in 2007.
 Upon graduation from college, Clarence served 4 years on active duty as an Air Force Officer.
 His assignments included Florida, Mississippi, and Delaware.
 He currently holds a CFI rating, Commercial Pilot and Instrument Rating.